bxparks/rpn83p/docs/DEVELOPER.md

   implement a custom `mod(u32, u16)` function which is about 25% faster than the full `div(u32, u16)` function.

-I think there are additional micro-optimizations left on the table that could make the `PRIM` function maybe 1.5X to 2X faster, without resorting to a completely different algorithm.
-But I suspect that the resulting code would be difficult to understand and maintain.
-So I decided to stop here.
+RPN83P v0.10.0 implemented an optimization in the `div(u32,u16)` routine that produced a 40-50% speed increase compared to v0.9.0.
+I can think of one additional optimization that *may* give us a 10-20% speed increase, but it would come at the cost of code that would be significantly harder to maintain, so I don't think it's worth it.

 ### Prime Factor Improvements